Elisabet Gustafson

 Karin Elisabet Gustafson (born 2 May 1964) is a retired Swedish curler, world champion and Olympic medalist.
-She has won four World Championships, more World Championships than any other women's curler.
+She has won four World Championships.

 Career

 Gustafson made her debut onto the world stage at the 1985 European Junior Curling Championships, where she finished in fourth place.
 She then skipped one of the most dominant teams of the 1990s, winning four World Curling Championships and four European Curling Championships in the span of eight years.
 As of 2017 her four World Curling Championships is still an all time record, and each was won with the same team.

 Her most dramatic victory was at the 1995 World Curling Championships in Brandon where facing hometown favorite Connie Laliberte of Canada, she overcame a 6-4 deficit without hammer to win, stealing 3 consecutive ends including the extra end.